Why Soft Skills Matter When Hiring a Software Developer

 article_img

-At least once, any director faced this problem.
+At least once, any CEO faced this problem.
 The potential candidate demonstrated well during the interview, answered all the technical questions, and fulfilled the practical task perfectly well.
 However, after a couple of months of his work, you realize that this person doesn’t suit you.

 There are many reasons why people make mistakes when assessing a candidate in an interview.
 But, perhaps, the most important of them is underestimating the candidate’s soft skills.